usnistgov/SpectrumBrowser/README.md

 <h2> LIMITATIONS </h2>

 There are several limitations at present.
+Here are a few :

 This project (including this page) is in an early state of development.
 Currently, I am only generating client side JavaScript for Firefox and Chrome (in order to save development time).
-The final version will remove this restriction.
+The final version will remove this restriction and generate code for Firefox, Chrome, Opera and IE-9.
 There is no https support for the development web server.
 We will add https support using an apache httpd front end.

 <h2>Copyrights and disclaimers </h2>
-Python copyrights will go here.
+Python and scipy copyrights and acknowledgements will go here.
 Standard NIST public domain disclaimer goes here.